CryptoUncleSam/banx-lending-pro/readme.md

 # My Code Repository

-This repository contains code for a project that does something interesting.
+This repository contains code for a project that manage active offers in bang.gg.
 Follow these steps to run the code.

 ## Prerequisites